Net Worth

 On social media, Lemieux is active on his official Instagram account, where he posts about hockey, events he attends, and his family.

-He can also be found on his official Twitter account, where he promoted the Lemieux Foundation, which is geared towards cancer research and creating playrooms for kids in medical facilities.
+He can also be found on his official Twitter account, where he promotes the Lemieux Foundation, which is dedicated to cancer research and creating playrooms for children in medical facilities.

 What do you think about Mario Lemieux’s net worth?
 Leave a comment below.